galuhsahid/galuhsahid.github.io/_posts/2017-07-01-on-investing.md

 Okay, serious answer:

 Diversification is basically putting your eggs in different baskets.
-You can diversify your portfolio from diversifying your stocks (e.g., choosing different industries of the stocks you're buying) until diversifying your investments (e.g., having both stocks and gold in your portfolio).
+You can diversify your portfolio from diversifying your stocks (e.g. choosing different industries of the stocks you're buying) until diversifying your investments (e.g. having both stocks and gold in your portfolio).
 The point is to have really, really different investments that should anything happen to one of them, you know that it's not going to affect your other investments because they're not correlated to each other.

 For example, I choose to add gold to my portfolio because it [tends to go up when everything else goes down](https://www.cnbc.com/2016/03/03/cramer-best-insurance-policy-for-your-portfolio.html).
 Say that the stock market crashes, I can at least minimize my risks by having gold make up a certain percent of my portfolio.